This policy setting controls how the specified applications warn users when Visual Basic for Applications (VBA) macros are present.

 If you enable this policy setting, you can choose from four options for determining how the specified applications will warn the user about macros:

-- Disable all without notification: The application disables all macros, whether signed or unsigned, and does not notify users.
+"No Warnings for all macros but disable all macros" - The application disables all macros, whether signed or unsigned, and does not notify users.

-- Enable all macros (not recommended): All macros are enabled, whether signed or unsigned.
+"No Security checks for macros (Not recommended)" - All macros are enabled, whether signed or unsigned.
 This option can significantly reduce security by allowing dangerous code to run undetected.

 If you do not configure this policy setting, when users open files in the specified applications that contain VBA macros, the applications open the files with the macros disabled and display the Trust Bar with a warning that macros are present and have been disabled.
 Users can inspect and edit the files if appropriate, but cannot use any disabled functionality until they enable it by clicking Options on the Trust Bar and selecting the appropriate action.

-Also, note that Microsoft Office stores certificates for trusted publishers in the Internet Explorer trusted publisher store.
-Earlier versions of Microsoft Office stored trusted publisher certificate information (specifically, the certificate thumbprint) in a special Office trusted publisher store.
-Microsoft Office still reads trusted publisher certificate information from the Office trusted publisher store, but it does not write information to this store.
+Also, note that the 2007 Office release stores certificates for trusted publishers in the Internet Explorer trusted publisher store.
+Earlier versions of Office stored trusted publisher certificate information (specifically, the certificate thumbprint) in a special Office trusted publisher store.
+The 2007 Office release still reads trusted publisher certificate information from the Office trusted publisher store, but it does not write information to this store.

-Therefore, if you created a list of trusted publishers in a previous version of Microsoft Office and you upgrade to Office, your trusted publisher list will still be recognized.
+Therefore, if you created a list of trusted publishers in a previous version of Office and you upgrade to the 2007 Office release, your trusted publisher list will still be recognized.
 However, any trusted publisher certificates that you add to the list will be stored in the Internet Explorer trusted publisher store.